 Client testimonies support the benefits of experiential therapy, too.
 Following an art therapy session, one client explained, “When I first went to this class, I was a bit confused and scared because I’m not good with art.
 It amazed me how it actually worked.
 By the time we were done, I felt happy, confident, and calm.
 It was definitely a great experience.”
 Another wrote in a post-evaluation, “It really helped me with my anxiety and I will be taking the coping skills I learned and using it in my recovery outside of Rosecrance.

 The staff at Rosecrance witness these client transformations take place each and every day and they see experiential therapy play a huge role.
-“I hear the word ‘relief’ a lot in responses,” says Matt Larson, Rosecrance Recreation Therapist.
+“I hear the word ‘relief’ a lot in responses,” says Matt Larson, Rosecrance Recreation Specialist.
 “Whatever it was they were feeling—aggression, agitation, tension, doubt, fear, sadness, or frustration—it’s gone … The sessions allow for a physical and mental release, a break from their ‘thought tornado,’ and an opportunity to cope using their senses.”